 The USSF details this again in their Advice to Referees document (2012 update) with almost the same wording in section 12.28.1:

-• Uses an artificial aid to unfairly assist play: For example, leaning on the shoulders of a teammate, using an article of clothing to avoid direct contact with the ball, moving or removing the corner flag on a corner kick, hanging on the crossbar
+- Uses an artificial aid to unfairly assist play (leaning on the shoulders of a teammate, using an article of clothing to avoid direct contact with the ball, moving or removing a corner flag, hanging on a crossbar)

 So, it would seem that the instinct to blow the whistle would be correct, and then following up with a caution for USB, and an indirect free kick (IFK) to the non-offending team, Of course, these are not directives from FIFA, but the USSF interpretations, which must be in-line with FIFA and IFAB directives.
 As such, we'll run with them for the time being.